transmitic/transmitic/README.md

 - Auto updates
 - Transmitic Mini
   - CLI only version with minimal dependencies
-- Rewrite for performance?
-  - tokio?
-- Verify file downloads with hashes?

 ## Cryptography Usage

 - Public, Private signing keys generated with `ring`
-- Signing `ring` keys are exchanged out of band
+- Signing `ring` keys are exchanged out of band, manually
 - Diffie-Hellman key generation with `x25519_dalek`
   - Diffie-Hellman keys are regenerated for every new TCP stream.
 Never reused.
 - Diffie-Hellman `x25519_dalek` keys are signed with the `ring` keys